 Objective: climate neutrality

-One interim goal is to invest in solar panels every year corresponding to at least 320 MWh in new and existing properties.
-By 2030, our solar panels should be producing 2.5 kWh/sqm Atemp per year.
-For new builds, the goal is double that: 5.0 kWh/sqm, and solar panels are now always included in the planning stage for new properties.
-The result for 2022 of 1.5 kWh/sqm shows that we are well on our way to achieving our goal.
-Our greenhouse gas emissions (Scopes 1 and 2), have declined by around 95 per cent since 2002, from roughly 40,000 to approximately 1,920 tonnes, excluding carbon offset from district heating suppliers.
-Compared with 2021, however, Scope 2 emissions have increased despite the decrease in energy.
-This is because our district heating supplier Stockholm Exergi has increased its CO₂ emissions linked to district heating by almost 30 per cent.
+One interim goal is to invest in solar panels every year corresponding to at least 320 MWh in new and existing properties, and by 2030 the aim is for our solar panels to produce 2.5 kWh/sqm Atemp annually.
+For new builds, the goal is double that: 5.0 kWh/sqm, and solar panels are always included in the planning stage for new properties.
+The result for 2023 of 1.7 kWh/sqm Atemp shows that we are well on our way to achieving our goal.

-Our good results in terms of energy performance have been achieved via systematic energy optimisation.
-We have made our energy solutions more efficient through the development of building automation and digitalisation, cooling recovery, improved heat recovery and climate shell measures.
-Our service car fleet generates zero emissions thanks to the replacement of all service cars with electric vehicles.
-In addition, our company car policy allows only low-emissions cars.
-Changes in the property portfolio have also contributed to our progress.
-We are actively working on our refrigerant policy, which involves choosing refrigerants with the lowest possible carbon footprint and minimising leakage from existing machines.
+Our good energy performance results have been achieved through systematic energy work with a strong focus on building working practices and expertise within the organisation.
+We have also made our energy solutions more efficient through the development of building automation and digitalisation, improved cooling and heat recovery, power-saving measures and building shell measures.
+We work proactively according to our refrigerant policy, which involves choosing refrigerants with the lowest possible carbon footprint and minimising leakage from existing machines.

 Calculation of our emissions